Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_slides.md

 #### Brief Aside, Candidate Receipt

-The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Receipt** to represent the freshly validated block
+The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Receipt** to represent the freshly validated block and its outputs

 Notes: